Last updated October, 2018.

 It's the same with our minds, except everything looks like a problem.

-That's why being happy and content never lasts.
+That's why being happy and content never last.
 Happiness fades, and we grow restless with what we have (or we want what we don't have).

-According to your mind, happiness is just over the horizon "once you acquire this" or "achieve that."
+According to the mind, happiness is just over the horizon "once you acquire this" or "once you achieve that" or "once something is exactly the way you want."

-The trap we all fall into is no matter what we acquire or achieve, happiness is always going to be "just over the horizon" - if we listen to our minds.
+The trap we all fall into is, no matter what we acquire or achieve or arrange to perfection, happiness is always going to be "just over the horizon" because there's always something else to acquire, achieve, or arrange to perfection.
+IF we listen to our minds.

 You can see this for yourself: examine your mind and its activity today.
 Is anything ever good "as it is?"
 Or, is there something that needs to be fixed, changed, added, or taken away?
-Even if something appears perfect or ideal at first, does that voice eventually chime in with "It could be better if only..."?
+Even if something appears perfect at first, does that voice eventually chime in with "It could be better if only..." or "I hope it stays this way forever..."?